Dave Matthews Band: Performances, taping and fans

 A jam band, Dave Matthews Band is known for its tight, engaging live shows.
 The band has always encouraged fans to record its performances and was one of rock's most bootlegged bands.
-In fact, a direct patch to the soundboard was made available to recordists until 1995, when some of these tapes found their way into less scrupulous, commercial-minded hands who overcharged fans in the band's eyes.
 The band cites college students trading these tapes in the early 1990s as a key reason for their current fame.
+In fact, a direct patch to the soundboard was made available to recordists until 1995, when the band objected to tapers who were selling these recordings at what the band felt was excessive prices.

-The band is known for playing songs differently each performance; this practice has become a staple of their live shows since the early 1990s.
+The band is known for playing songs with different arrangements and improvisation at live gigs, and this practice has become a staple of their live shows since the early 1990s.

 As of 2018, the band has sold 20 million concert tickets.
 The New York Times wrote a feature article in 2023 titled "Why Are Dave Matthews Band Fans So Loyal?", observing the band has toured "relentlessly" every summer since 1992 and fans have loyally followed them around the country ever since.
 It noted the similarities with the Grateful Dead with fans seeing hundreds of shows and spending hundreds of thousands of dollars on tickets and travel over the course of decades, all the while building friendships and community around the band's live shows.